 |4.
 Reflection on instructional practice||Submit a 2-page Statement of Teaching Philosophy|

-Please feel free to schedule an appointment with the Graduate Student Affairs Office by emailing firstname.lastname@example.org if you have any questions about this opportunity.
-Applications will need to be submitted (along with all necessary materials) to the Graduate Student Affairs Office (GSAO), 5400 Engineering Hall, by September 1st in the fall quarter prior to starting the teaching specialization requirements.
+Please feel free to schedule an appointment with the Graduate Student Affairs Office by emailing email@example.com if you have any questions about this opportunity.